Using HTML Buttons in Power BI - Step-by-Step Guide

 </html>"

-Following these guidelines, you can enhance the visual appeal and functionality of your Power BI reports with HTML Buttons Power BI.
+Following these guidelines, you can enhance the visual appeal and functionality of your Power BI reports with HTML buttons.
+These custom buttons provide a way to create more engaging and interactive reports that can connect to external resources and applications.

 Feel free to reach out if you have any questions or need further assistance in creating your HTML buttons for Power BI!